epicary22/epicary22/README.md

 # epicary22
-welcome to my informal account! i post random things i do on here. i'm pretty proficient in python and i'm learning java.
+welcome! this is my informal account, so i really do whatever i want here. i love python and i want to learn more about java!

 current interest: building a physics engine